ansible/ansible-examples/lamp_haproxy/README.md

 LAMP Stack + HAProxy: Example Playbooks
 -----------------------------------------------------------------------------

-- Requires Ansible 1.2
+- Requires Ansible 2.0
-- Expects CentOS/RHEL 6 hosts
+- Expects at least CentOS/RHEL 6 hosts

 This example is an extension of the simple LAMP deployment.
 Here we'll install and configure a web server with an HAProxy load balancer in front, and deploy